Winter Flowering Witch Hazel

 The four Hamamelis varieties in the leavesnbloom garden are all x intermedia hybrids with their parentage from the Japanese witch hazels – Hamamelis japonica and the Chinese witch hazels – Hamamelis mollis.
-The winter colour from these deciduous shrubs/ small trees ranges from the palest sulphurous yellow to red and each year it just gets better and better.
+The winter colour from these deciduous shrubs/ small trees ranges from the palest sulphurous yellow to red.
+As a result each year the colour just gets better and better.
 The witch hazels have such gorgeous colours from December onwards with their peak flowering in February.
 While their subtle fragrances can fill the morning air seducing the few pollinators that dare to fly at this time of year.
 They are natural seducers!

 These are plants that you’ll need to grow somewhere that you can view the flowers from indoors just in case the weather doesn’t entice you into the garden.